 You don’t have to go far to find a good burger in Spokane – the city boasts an excess of establishments cranking out everything from gourmet burger feasts to on-the-go fare.
 Our trip was not focused on finding the best places to eat in Spokane, but we think we successfully stumbled on the best burger in Spokane at D. Lish’s.

-Either way be sure to make time to walk through the gorgeous Gonzaga campus to admire the impressive St. Aloysius Church and pay a visit to the beautiful Jundt Art Museum.
+Either way be sure to make time to walk through the gorgeous Gonzaga campus, which ranks as one of the top Spokan places to visit.
+Take time to admire the impressive St. Aloysius Church and pay a visit to the beautiful Jundt Art Museum.

 Manito Park lies just south of the city – and it is one of the best Spokane attractions!
 Established in 1904, the park is comprised of several gardens.
 The most impressive are Duncan Gardens, Rose Hill and the Japanese Garden.
 Within the park there are picnic areas and even a pond.

-As a bonus, visiting Manito Park is completely free!
-A trip to the park is a fun activity for couples and friends – and it is one of the top things to do in Spokane with kids, too.
+As a bonus, visiting Manito Park in Spokane is completely free!
+A trip to the park is a fun activity for couples and friends – and it is one of the top things to do in Spokane with kids, as well.

 Visiting the gorgeous cathedrals – The Cathedral of Our Lady of Lourdes and The Cathedral of St. John the Evangelist – is another one of the fun and free things to do in Spokane.

-Our Lady of Lourdes, which is located in the heart of the city, dates to the year 1903.
+Our Lady of Lourdes, which is located in the heart of Spokane, dates to the year 1903.
 The double-spired, brick Catholic church features beautiful stained-glass windows and a recently renovated interior.

-The Episcopal Cathedral of St. John the Evangelist is designed in the Gothic style.
+The Episcopal Cathedral of St. John the Evangelist, which lies just north of Manito Park, is designed in the Gothic style.
 The church is absolutely stunning inside and out with exquisite detailing and colorful stained-glass windows.
-Tours are also available!
+Tours of the Cathedral are also available.

-If you want to continue celebrating one of America’s most popular entertainers of all time, then make a stop at the Bing Crosby Theater Spokane (which we talk a bit more about in a minute!).
+If you want to continue celebrating one of America’s most popular entertainers of all time, then make a stop at the Bing Crosby Theater Spokane (which we talk a bit more about in a minute) for one of the truly unique Spokane experiences.

 Part of the Northwest Museum of Arts and Culture, The Campbell House is an exceptional part of Spokane history.
 The home was built for the wealthy Campbell family in the early 1900s – and today it remains as one of the top Spokane tourist attractions.